Robert Scot & Philadephia Artisans Create Special Steel Engraved Dies

 Robert’s Note: Following the evidence of Scottish Artisan supplied federal insignia, we believe the original dies were contracted through Robert Scot who’s fellow Scottish-Artisans and other nationality guild artisans completed the other GWI & NNT designs.
 Hence, these student renditions are apprentices who are fine-tuning their craft for other commission work ahead.
 Their skills would need to have an expected style and understanding of Scottish Royal Culture and Ancient Religious history to match not only the skill level requirement, but comprehension to do work under Robert Scot’s Master Artisan umbrella.
 Being unbiased in our conclusions, we completely understand that other foreign nationalities in the New Republic had their own working Master Artisans operating on the same skill level as the Scottish and they were represented throughout the 13 colonies.
 With the promise of a new Enlightened Era, these multinational Master Artisans & their signature styles would have been known to each other, and collaborated their ideas in a positive network through friendships, and association in their own neighborhood Masonic lodges.
 The Masonic lodge provided a sort of welcoming mat and vehicle for all cultural & religions to join in the Spirit of constructiveness; in which they were able to utilize each others talents on various projects.
 One could say, Artisan Patriots energized constructively in their own neighborhood base network to promote a New Dawn.
 Infusing their knowledge of history and religion to give the necessary qualities in preparedness for the day America will move out of it’s infancy and into adulthood on the world’s stage.
 One could parallel the sentiment by the huge undertaking of the men who made it possible to land on the Moon for the 1st time in 1969.
 Now we are going into the galactic age with dreams of the colonization of Mars.

-As a Proud Freemason myself, I would like to say this was a Special Commemorative Set of buttons made specifically for the Scottish-Rite Masonic brotherhood to celebrate the Masonic Lodge contribution of providing a positive network in helping our founders solidly establishing a New Republic.
-I would be in Error, to not shed light in this line of thinking.
-I will never be able to prove the intent of this Special Commemorative Set, but I know this was the first time in Masonic history since the Egyptians that the Scottish Artisans placed Scottish-Rite Masonic symbols held dear on any engraved item.
+As a Proud Freemason myself, I would like to say this was a Special Commemorative Set of buttons made specifically for the Scottish Gentry of Strict Observance to celebrate their contribution of providing a positive network in helping our founders solidly establishing a New Republic.